 - Assoc Prof Dr Peter Wich (2017),

-During the last decade and in addition to its awards, the Galenus Foundation has not only held a number of International Workshops but financed a series of Galenus Guest Professorships in Europe and at major institutions across North America: at Wayne State University (Detroit 2014), the University of Florida (Gainesville 2014), Harvard University (Boston 2016), the Massachusetts Institute of Technology (Cambridge 2016), and Stanford University (Palo Alto 2018).
-The next Galenus Guest Professorship, at the University of Texas at Austin, is planned for 2022.
+During the last decade and in addition to its awards, the Galenus Foundation has not only held a number of International Workshops but financed a series of Galenus Guest Professorships in Europe and at major institutions across North America: at Wayne State University (Detroit 2014), the University of Florida (Gainesville 2014), Harvard University (Boston 2016), the Massachusetts Institute of Technology (Cambridge 2016), Stanford University (Palo Alto 2018) and University of Texas at Austin (2023).
+The next Galenus Guest Professorships at the Massachusetts Institute of Technology (MIT) and the ETH Zurich are scheduled for 2024.